danielgarbien/danielgarbien.github.io/_posts/2016-07-10-SafeDelegate.markdown

 ## Solution

 Simply niling out FRC's delegate in DetailsViewController deinit would solve the issue, but we would have to remember about if in every place NSFetchedResultsController is used.
 Instead I came up with SafeFetchedResultsController.
 It overrides delegate property to back it up with weak property.

+When we replace NSFetchedResultsController with SafeFetchedResultsController objects objc_msgSend that before was causing a crash now simply does nothing by sending a message to nil object.

 ``` swift
 class SafeFetchedResultsController: NSFetchedResultsController {